plomino/Plomino/robottest.md

+# Instruction to run all tests using docker

+This is the same way circle ci run the tests.
+You can follow these instructions below to run it locally.

+## Build docker image

-Build the base image first.
+Before you run any test, you need to build the base image first.

 ```
 docker build --tag robot_tests -f Dockerfile-bootstrap .
 ```

-Then build buildout and npm build.
+Then this command below will run buildout and npm build inside docker image.
 If the code changes you need to redo this step.

 ```
 docker build --tag robot_tests .
 ```

-# Using docker-compose
+There are two ways to run the tests:

+1. using docker compose (recommended)
+2. using docker directly

+## 1. Using docker compose (recommended)

+### Start selenium at background

-Run docker hub in the background
+Run selenium in the background using docker-compose

 ```
 docker-compose -f docker-compose.test.yml -p grid up -d selenium
 ```

+There are few options to run the tests.

+### A. Run the all the tests (not working)

 ```
 docker-compose -f docker-compose.test.yml -p grid run plominotest --rm -e bin/test --all
 ```

-Run a test
+### B. Run a single test

 ```
 docker-compose -f docker-compose.test.yml -p grid run --rm --name "plominotest" plominotest bin/test --all -t "Scenario I can add a validation rule to a field"
 ```

+### C. Run the all the tests with output statement (not working)

 if you are modifying tests and also want to see the test output